Article verified for Release 14.2 on July 16, 2025

 Legend

-Additionally, the Excel template has an additional sheet that showcases the Legend.
+The Excel template has an additional sheet that showcases the Legend.
 This sheet serves to closely explain the Codes which are assigned to certain Question Values.

 - Question ID represents a unique number that identifies the questions.
 (Step 1. of filling out the “Questions” sheet)